UMapx/UMapx.Imaging/README.md

 image.Save("output.png", ImageFormat.Png);
 ```

 Replace `input.jpg` with the path to your image.
 This example uses C# 9 or later.
-The filter modifies that bitmap in place, and the `using` declarations dispose both images
+The filter modifies the supplied bitmap, and the `using` declaration disposes
-at the end of the scope.
+it at the end of the scope.

 # Image processing